michaelrbock/notes/books/designing-data-intensive-applications/designing-data-intensive-applications-part-1.md

 #### SSTables and LSM Trees

 * *SortedStringTable* = segement files of key-value pairs *sorted* by key.
-    * Merging segments is efficient, similar to merge sort.
+    * Merging segments is efficient, similar to mergesort.
     * Only need to keep a (sparse) index to some keys to find any key in file, can scan between offsets for the rest (similar to binary search).
     * Can compress blocks before writing to disk and point index to start of block.
 * Constructing SSTables:
     * Writes go to an in-memory balanced tree (red-black or AVL), called a *memtable*.
     * When the memtable gets bigger than some threshold, write it to disk as an SSTable file (easy because the tree is sorted by key).
 While this is writing to disk, writes go to a new memtable.
-    * To serve a read request: first try to find in memtable, then in most-to-least recent segments.
+    * To serve a read request: first try to find the key in the memtable, then in most-to-least recent segments.
     * Run merging/compaction periodically in background.
     * Also write to a log file in case of crash to restore memtable.

 * [LevelDB](https://github.com/google/leveldb) (Google) and [RocksDB](https://rocksdb.org/) (Facebook) are key-value stores that use the algorithm above.
 * Cassandra and HBase are inspired by Google's BigTable, where *SSTable* and *memtable* were introduced.
+* The SSTable indexing structure was originally called *Log-Structured Merge-Tree* (or LSM-Tree).
 * Full text search is achieved by having a mapping of keys (search *terms*) to values (list of IDs of all documents containing that key/term: the *postings list*).
     * Lucene, an indexing engine for full-text search used by Elasticsearch and Solr uses this method for storing its *term dictionary*.